cap-js-community/sap-afc-sdk/README.md

 ### Architecture

-The SAP Advanced Financial Closing SDK for CDS is build on the following architecture open source building blocks as depicted in the following diagram:
+The SAP Advanced Financial Closing SDK for CDS is built on the following architecture open source building blocks as depicted in the following diagram:

 ![Architecture Concept](./docs/assets/architecture_concept_java.svg)

-Using the SAP Advanced Financial Closing SDK a 3rd-party scheduling provider can be built for SAP Advanced Financial Closing.
+Using the SAP Advanced Financial Closing SDK, a third-party scheduling provider can be built for SAP Advanced Financial Closing.
 The architectural design of the SAP Advanced Financial Closing (AFC) SDK for implementing a Scheduling Provider is based on the SAP Cloud Application Programming Model (CAP) and SAP Build Code.